 MidModMen, on University near Raymond in St. Paul, is one of a cluster of retro shops in this area, making it a great destination for shoppers on the prowl.
 Just around the corner on Raymond is Succotash, and farther east on University is Classic Retro at Pete’s.
-West on University in Minneapolis, Spinario Design is tucked onto the second floor of the Art & Architecture Building, shared by several antique shops and the Cupcake restaurant.
+Also in St. Paul on Snelling Avenue near Selby is Up Six Vintage.

 Most of these shops offer an array of furniture and other items, from cocktail shakers to couches.
 Typically, you’ll find upholstered furniture, dining sets, side tables, desks and hutches, along with an eclectic mix of lamps, ceramics, glassware and dishes.
 Spinario is the largest of the shops in this area, with a large collection of furniture and art.
 (Be persistent in tracking down the shop; signage in the building is minimal.)

 Another area to check out is northeast Minneapolis.
 Danish Teak Classics, on Jackson Street, features high-quality Danish modern furniture, which was very popular in the 1950s-60s.
 Its showroom has a large collection that includes both vintage pieces as well as some newly made furniture from a few Danish sources that still produce classic pieces from that period.

 Also in northeast Minneapolis, Find Furnish on Fifth Street has a good assortment of retro furniture, and the staff will also try to track down a particular type of item a customer is trying to find.

 Most retro furniture is high-quality, and pieces in good condition are an investment.
 There are lower-priced things for shoppers looking for smaller decor items or some "kitchy" knick-knacks.
 Even if you’re just looking to get the sense of the retro look, it can be fun and inspiring to visit the shops; you may leave with decorating ideas for your home or apartment.

 Plan your shopping trip: Most of the shops are closed on Mondays, and some are closed on Tuesdays and Wednesdays as well.
 MidModMen is open Friday-Sunday only.
 Open hours are typically afternoon only.